-Putting to one side concerns over ” is it safe” and “should the country be returning to work”, your team are likely to be have mixed emotions about returning to work.
-There are some simple steps you could take to help manage people returning to work which will help your whole team, including your introverts.
+How are you feeling about the idea of returning to work, more importantly how are your team feeling?
+Even putting to one side concerns over ” is it safe” and “should the country be returning to work”, they’re likely to be have mixed emotions.
+That means is a time to think about how you manage people returning to work and your leadership.

 Two weeks into lockdown

 After the initial ‘change’ people reacted in different ways.
 Many struggled managing staff ‘working from home’ and needed tips to improve remote team meetings.
 There was lots of discussion about whether ‘lockdown is the time of the introvert’ and well as how we’d all get through it.